myktmcmo/P2Controller/README.md

 Donating through JustGiving is simple, fast and totally secure.
 Once you donate, they'll send your money directly to Texas 4000 For Cancer, so it's the most efficient way to give - saving time and cutting costs for the charity.

-You can donate to their JustGiving page by clicking here https://www.justgiving.com/page/jason-wang-1675732380932?utm_medium=fundraising&utm_content=page%2Fjason-wang-1675732380932&utm_source=email&utm_campaign=pfp-email
+You can donate to he's JustGiving page by clicking here https://www.justgiving.com/page/jason-wang-1675732380932?utm_medium=fundraising&utm_content=page%2Fjason-wang-1675732380932&utm_source=email&utm_campaign=pfp-email